 I am speaking about the colonial legacy of unequal distribution of land in our country.
-The good part is that, we have now attained our political independency- However, we have a journey to walk together- the journey to correct unequal distribution of land among our people and communities.
-As you know we have taken a deliberative policy position to take corrective measures through our land reform programs as a country.
+Yes, we have now attained our political independency- However, we have a journey to walk together- the journey to correct unequal distribution of land among our people and communities.
+We have indeed taken a deliberative policy position to take corrective measures through our land reform programs as a country.
 This policy position promotes to redistribute land to the rightful owners, improve tenure security and dignity restoration.
 We made it a point to put to an end the disenfranchisement of communities.

 As you may recall, my ministry has expanded some communal areas which were too congested, we hold the 2nd National Land Conference to reflect on our achievements while also looking into the challenges.
-We equally understand that such achievements did not eliminate the imprints of land inequality which perpetuated by the colonizers many years ago, neither a panacea to the needs of the dispossessed communities, but our political commitment towards land is real and unapologetic.
-We are resolute on a numbers of issues to advance the land reform which promotes the social and political order which safeguard the interests of the previously disadvantaged communities.
+We equally understand that such achievements did not yet eliminate the imprints of land inequality which was perpetuated by the colonizers many years ago, neither a panacea to the needs of the dispossessed communities, but our political commitment towards land is real and unapologetic.
+We are resolute on a numbers of issues to advance the land reform within the legal framework work, which promotes the social and political order safeguarding the interests of the previously disadvantaged communities.
 It is repugnant, to us as government to continue seeing communities in corridors of farms.
 Hence we will continue to reach out to such communities.
-Furthermore, the effects of colonial subjugation of the cultural norms of societies needs to be eliminated.

-Honorable Speaker

-Honorable Members,
+Honorable Speaker Honorable Members,

-We are aware that the opponents of land reform under the pretense of balance of power, will never cite the successful land reform initiatives which address the socio-political issues of our contemporary time.
-However we have made a conscience decision to reach out to such communities, because it only the government which has social contract with them hence to address their plight.
+We are aware that the land reform has not been implemented at the required speed to address all these complex and expensive matters, but we have indeed achieved some success.
+Nevertheless we have taken a conscience decision to reach out to such communities, because it only the government which has social contract with them hence to address their plight.